LDAWG-a11y/a11yWebApp/src/guides/accessibility-audit-templates.md

 ---
 ## Digital Accessibility Audit instructions

-Test the website using both your favoured [semi-automated tools](https://www.makethingsaccessible.com/guides/semi-automated-accessibility-testing-tools/) such as Accessibility Insights for Web, or Axe, as well as manually testing the website using [screen readers](https://www.makethingsaccessible.com/guides/screen-reader-basic-website-testing/), mobile devices, using only a keyboard, and by looking at the [HTML](https://www.makethingsaccessible.com/tags/html/) code to check if it works as expected and required.
+[Test the website](https://www.makethingsaccessible.com/guides/draft-minimum-viable-product-accessibility-checklist/) using both your favoured [semi-automated tools](https://www.makethingsaccessible.com/guides/semi-automated-accessibility-testing-tools/) such as Accessibility Insights for Web, or Axe, as well as manually testing the website using [screen readers](https://www.makethingsaccessible.com/guides/screen-reader-basic-website-testing/), mobile devices, using only a keyboard, and by looking at the [HTML](https://www.makethingsaccessible.com/tags/html/) code to check if it works as expected and required and meets the Web Content Accessibility Guidelines (WCAG) [2.1](https://www.w3.org/TR/WCAG21/).

+Use the Make Things Accessible

 ## Digital Accessibility Remediation Spreadsheet instructions